troydhanson/kernel/08.chardev_procfs/README.md

     % cat /proc/chardev_procfs
 chardev_procfs dev (250,0)
 ```
 This is a simple use of procfs.
-A more complex driver can use
+A driver can use procfs for input and
-procfs for both input and output, and create multi-level directories.
+output, and create multi-level directories.
+Note that proc_create has a
+corresponding remove_proc_entry in the module cleanup function.

 Clean up: